Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 Superstitious Regimes: Religion and the Politics of Chinese Modernity

-We live in a world shaped by secularism—the separation of numinous power from political authority and religion from the political, social, and economic realms of public life.
+We live in a world shaped by secularism—the separation of numinous power from political authority and religion from public political, social, and economic realms.
 This book explores the modern recategorization of religious practices and people and examines how state power affected the religious lives and physical order of local communities.

 Wretched Rebels: Rural Disturbances on the Eve of the Chinese Revolution

 This book, a condensed translation of the prize-winning Jacqueries et révolution dans la Chine du XXe siècle, focuses on “spontaneous” rural unrest, uninfluenced by revolutionary intellectuals.
 The author shows that the predominant forms of protest were directed not against the landowning class but against agents of the state, and suggests that twentieth-century Chinese peasants were less different from seventeenth- or eighteenth-century French peasants than might be imagined and points to continuities between pre- and post-1949 rural protest.